 Transformer-based models are neural networks based on the Transformer architecture \cite{vaswani17}.
-They are sometimes referred to as foundation models \cite{bommasani21}, because of the leading role they have been assuming in language, vision and robotics.
+They represent the main example of foundation models \cite{bommasani21}, because of the leading role they have been assuming in language, vision, and robotics.
 A Transformer is an architecture for sequential modeling that does not require recurrent or convolutional layers.
 Instead, it only relies on a self-attention mechanism \cite{bahdanau15} that models long-distance context without a sequential dependency.
 Each layer consists of multi-head attention (i.e., several self-attention mechanisms running in parallel), a feed-forward network, and residual connections.
 Since self-attention is agnostic to token order, a technique called positional embedding is used to capture the ordering \cite{vaswani17}.

-In principle, a Transformer is nothing more than an autoregressive model: it works by predicting the current token given the previous ones (see \ref{sequenceprediction}).
+In principle, a Transformer is nothing more than an autoregressive model: it works by predicting the current token given the previous ones (see Section \ref{sequenceprediction}).
 However, few fundamental differences exist.
 A Transformer can also be trained by means of masked modeling: some of the input tokens are randomly masked, and the model has to learn how to reconstruct them from the entire context, and not only from the previous portions \cite{devlin18}.
 The possibility of dealing with very long sequences allows for prompting.
-By providing a natural language prompt in input, the model is able to generate the desired output, e.g., the answer to a question, a class between a set of classes for a given text, or a poem in a particular style \cite{brown20}.
+By providing a natural language prompt in input, the model can generate the desired output, e.g., the answer to a question, a class between a set of classes for a given text, or a poem in a particular style \cite{brown20}.
 This is done by simply passing the prompt in input as a text, and then leveraging the model to predict what comes next (e.g., the answer to a question).

-These advantages, together with the massive amount of data available, the increasing computational power and the parallelism induced by their architecture, has led Transformer-based models to become the state of the art for several tasks.
-Nevertheless, the compute costs of the architecture from \cite{vaswani17} grow quadratically with the input size.
+These advantages, together with the very large amount of data available, the increasing computational power, and the parallelism induced by their architecture, have led Transformer-based models to become the state of the art for several tasks.
+Nevertheless, the computational costs of the architecture from \cite{vaswani17} grow quadratically with the input size.